joebos/django-cbv-contact-form/README.rst

 Visit http://127.0.0.1:8000/contactform/ to use contact form.

-Detailed documentation is in the "docs" directory.
+You may find detailed documentation is in the "docs" directory.